Should you use puns in your Christmas marketing?

 christmas marketing, marketing your business at christmas

-So, what’s wrong with this piece of Christmas marketing?
+So, what’s wrong with this?

 Well, to start, it’s a radio station giving away daily prizes.
 Admirable, but it’s not got anything to do with wrapping.
 There’s no mention they’ll be pre-wrapped on the competition page.
 You could run a similar giveaway in April and it would be the same, so the pun doesn’t work.
 It’s a way to tie it into Christmas without it actually meaning anything.